Why Internet Regulatory Bodies Matter More Than Ever in 2025

 - Supporting encryption protocols and routing protections

-2. IPv4 Exhaustion and IPv6 Deployment Need Coordinated Oversight
+2. IPv4 Exhaustion and IPv6 Deployment Require Coordinated Oversight

-By 2025, IPv4 scarcity will have reached critical levels.
-Leasing markets are competitive, RIR waiting lists are long, and organizations are under pressure to transition to IPv6.
+By 2025, IPv4 scarcity is critical.
+Leasing markets are competitive, RIR waiting lists are long, and IPv6 transition pressure grows.
+Regulatory bodies ensure:

 - Policies that encourage IPv6 deployment